Your staff has been hired.

 You will need to manually do this if you don’t use a progressive incident management system that allows you to automate this action based on incident location.

-Putting mobile devices in the hands of your frontline staff is a smart way to fix your staff’s inability to effectively execute.
+Putting mobile devices in the hands of your frontline staff is a smart way to fix your staff’s inability to execute effectively.

-Innovative tools help them handle complex incidents that arise at your property and during events with their own little slice of peace of mind.
+Innovative software solutions help them handle complex incidents that arise at your property with their own little slice of Proactive Operations.

 So, will you start using mobile devices to fix this problem for your operation before something else breaks?